-The post This FTSE 100 share price has fallen by over 33%.
-I’m buying and here’s why appeared first on The Motley Fool UK.
+The post This FTSE 100 share price has fallen over 10% and I’m buying.
+This is why. appeared first on The Motley Fool UK.

 - Top shares for 2020

-Andy Ross owns shares in Persimmon.
-The Motley Fool UK has no position in any of the shares mentioned.
+Andy Ross owns shares in Diageo.
+The Motley Fool UK owns shares of and has recommended Britvic.
+The Motley Fool UK has recommended Diageo.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020